JabRef/jabref/docs/getting-into-the-code/guidelines-for-setting-up-a-local-workspace.md

 ## Final comments

 Got it running?
 GREAT!
 You are ready to lurk the code and contribute to JabRef.
 Please make sure to also read our [contribution guide](https://github.com/JabRef/jabref/blob/main/CONTRIBUTING.md).

+### Other tooling

+We collected some other tooling recommendations.
+We invite you to read on at our [tool recommendations](../code-howtos/tools.md).

 ## Common issues